Stoney Creek (North Carolina)

 Stoney Creek, or Stony Creek, is a watercourse in Wayne County, North Carolina, USA, that flows through the city of Goldsboro, North Carolina in its lower course before joining the Neuse River.

 Location

-Stony Creek is named in local records as early as 1756.
+Stony Creek is named in local records as early as in 1756.

 In the Price map of 1808 it is called Rocky Creek.

 It is a tributary of the Neuse River.